MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/knownresourcequalifiername_targetsize.md

 ## -description

-Gets the recommended name for a qualifier based on the system theme.
+Gets the recommended name for a qualifier based on target size.

 ## -property-value